dtdannen/dcss-ai-wrapper/README.md

 ![](dcss-ai-wrapper-terminal-demo.gif)

-(Demo of a random agent playing DCSS in the terminal)
+(Demo of an agent taking random actions to play DCSS in the terminal)

 # About